Walls of Milan: Republican walls

-The oldest wall system was built when Milan (the Mediolanum) became a Roman municipium, in 49 BC.
+The oldest wall system was built when Milan (then Mediolanum) became a Roman municipium, in 49 BC.
 It was essentially square, each side about 700 m long.
 The walls had 6 main gates, which are usually referred to as "Porta Romana" (in Piazza Missori), "Porta Ticinese" (at Carrobbio), "Porta Vercellina" (where Santa Maria alla Porta church stands, "Porta Orientale" (or Porta Argentea, in via San Paolo), "Porta Jovia" (in via San Giovanni sul Muro), and "Porta Cumana" (at the end of Via Broletto, between Via Cusani and Via del Lauro).
 Note that some of these names (for example, "Porta Romana" and "Porta Ticinese" are also used to refer to gates of later wall systems located in the same area.